jiewenTsai/ExtendedRtIrtModeling.jl/README.md

 ] add ExtendedRtIrtModeling
 ```

-This package isn’t registered in Julia yet, so you must download it from GitHub.
+You can also access the newest version and download it from GitHub.

 ```julia
 using Pkg